SOLUTIONS > DRAFTS

-"Secsh" is the official Internet Engineering Task Force's (IETF) name for the IETF working group's draft protocol.
-Secsh is commonly known as Secure Shell or SSH.
+"Secsh" was the official Internet Engineering Task Force's (IETF) name for the IETF working group responsible for the SSH2 protocol.
 The SSH protocol has two generations: SSH, the initial draft protocol dating to 1995, which is now labeled SSH1, and SSH version 2, usually called SSH2, which was first published in 1998.

-If you are interested in reading the drafts, click on one of the links below.
-The original drafts and the most recent changes may be found at http://www.ietf.org/html.charters/secsh-charter.html in the Internet Drafts section.
+If you are interested in reading the documents, click on one of the links below.
+The original documents may be found at https://www.ietf.org/index.html in the RFC Pages or Internet Drafts sections.

 The following proposed standards describe the main elements of the SSH protocol.